construction calculator

 How to use this calculator

-1. Measure or approximate the total roof area in square feet using plan dimensions or a roof measurement tool.
+1. Measure or approximate the total roof area in square feet using plan dimensions, a roof measurement tool, or satellite measurement software.
+For multi‑plane roofs, sum length × width for each plane.

-3. We calculate the adjusted area, roof squares, and estimated bundle count assuming 3 bundles per square.
+3. We calculate the adjusted area, roof squares, and estimated bundle count assuming 3 bundles per square, giving you a clear sense of how much material to order.

-4. Round the bundle count up to the next whole number and adjust for any special shingle products as needed.
+4. Round the bundle count up to the next whole number and adjust for any special shingle products (for example, high‑coverage laminated shingles) based on manufacturer coverage per bundle.

 Inputs explained